AUGSpeed/HRE-Repository/README.md

 Now, you have a few choices before starting your game.
 You can follow the simple instructions at the bottom of the left pane of MO2 to decide if you want your Protagonist to talk or not.
 By default, it will not.

 You can also choose to install Pack Attack NPC and its companion mod, Pack Attack Companion Edition by Greslin, which is are *amazing* AI mods that were removed from the Nexus.
 You might be able to grab them from the author's discord server [here](https://discord.gg/Kacy6Z5BFM), but there are NO guarantees.
 Also grab PACE, from the same server.
-Then grab the PANPC Horizon patch [here](https://drive.google.com/file/d/1Sv6KyUby-ZcMsPcTqYxFIFalRaTVKFbR) and the PACE Horizon patch [here](https://drive.google.com/file/d/1CQ2s0aqPcvjaS-FuUFifb_qGgPC8NUaI) Then, place the archives in your downloads folder, and install it like you would any other mod in MO2.
+Then grab the PANPC Horizon patch [here](https://drive.google.com/file/d/1Sv6KyUby-ZcMsPcTqYxFIFalRaTVKFbR) and the PACE Horizon patch [here](https://drive.google.com/file/d/1CQ2s0aqPcvjaS-FuUFifb_qGgPC8NUaI).
+Then, place the archives in your downloads folder, and install it like you would any other mod in MO2.
 If you don't know how to do that, then see [Lively's Learn To Mod](https://github.com/LivelyDismay/Learn-To-Mod/tree/main/lessons).
-Now, place the Horizon Patches directly above `HRE PANPC Patch` in the left pane, then place PANPC and PACE directly above their respective patch, and enable all of them, and you will be good to go with smarter enemies enabled.
+Now, place the Horizon Patches directly above `HRE PANPC Patch` in the left pane, then place PANPC and PACE directly above their respective patch, and enable all of them *in a row*, and you will be good to go with smarter enemies enabled.

+The order for PANPC patches in the left pane should look something like this:
+- PANPC
+- PACE
+- PANPC Horizon Patch
+- PACE Horizon Patch
+- HRE PANPC Patch

+If you enable these in order from top to bottom, they will automatically be ordered properly in the plugin order pane (right side of MO2).

 ### Step 6: